kaloyanknkostov/rummicubei/README.md

 # rummicubei
-This a AI robot that can play the game of Rummikub.
-The game is made in java.
+This is an AI robot that can play the game of Rummikub.
+The game is made in Java.
 The robot consists of 2 parts Monte Carlo tree search that can find and play the best move possible and a prediction of opponents tiles made by ml to solve the problem of impartial information.